-- 8.1.1 Every Contract made by the Councils or by the Executives, Committees, Standing Sub-Committees or by a Director shall comply with Part 8 of these Standing Orders except where otherwise required by United Kingdom statute or EU Treaty or EU Directive for the time being in force in the United Kingdom. - 8.1.2 Save as provided for in Standing Order 8.15.1 (Contract documentation, conditions and execution) and Standing Order 8.5 (Contracts for a value or amount less than £25,000), these Standing Orders shall apply to all Contracts other than those relating to: - (a) A Contract or series of Contracts not exceeding £25,000 in contract value (see Standing Order 8.5 for further guidance). - (b) The award to the Councils Direct Services Organisations of work which is capable of being awarded to it automatically by virtue of any statute.
+- 8.1.1 Every Contract made by the Councils or by the Executives, Committees, Standing Sub-Committees or by a Director shall comply with Part 8 of these Standing Orders except where otherwise required by United Kingdom statute or EU Treaty or EU Directive for the time being in force in the United Kingdom. - 8.1.2-Save as provided for in Standing Order 8.16.1 (Contract documentation, conditions and execution) and Standing Order 8.5 (Contracts for a value or amount less than £25,000), these Standing Orders shall apply to all Contracts other than those relating to: - (a) The award to the Councils Direct Services Organisations of work which is capable of being awarded to it automatically by virtue of any statute.

-Advice should be sought from the Procurement team for any planned contract irrespective of the size of the contract.
+Advice should be sought from the Procurement team for any planned contract irrespective of the size of the contract except where work is being awarded to the Councils' Direct Services Organisations

-8.1.3 For the avoidance of doubt these Standing Orders apply to all contracts entered into or proposed by the Councils Direct Services organisation.
+8.1.3 For the avoidance of doubt these Standing Orders apply to all departments of the contracts entered into or proposed by the Councils Direct Services organisation.